patricks-js/googui-maps/README.md

 - [ ] Should be able to create a route and calculate the best path to a map
 - [ ] Should be able to get all routes of a map
 - [ ] Should be able to delete a specific route of a map
+- [ ] Should be able to register a user
-- [ ] Should be able to create a user
+- [ ] Should be able to authenticate a user
 - [ ] Should be able to get user information
 - [ ] Should be able to edit a user
 - [ ] Should be able to delete a specific user